 Requirements may change at short notice.
-For the latest information on tourism, check The Official Barbados Tourism website.
+For the latest information check the Official Barbados Tourism website.

 Social distancing guidelines, mandatory mask requirements, reduced hours for beaches and parks, and limits for large events remain in effect.
 A curfew is in place from 9pm to 5am Mon-Sat and 6pm-5am on Sundays.

 Barbados has launched applications for a new 12-month visa to give remote workers the opportunity to live and work remotely for up to one year in Barbados.